Earth Day, Every Day!

 Two steps forward, one step back?
 So much progress and then, regression.

-Within our own organization, we have been excited to bring together elements across each of these areas and to launch our own internal Apex environmental, social and governance (ESG) and DEI resource library.
+Within our own organization, we have been excited to bring together elements across each of these areas and to launch our own internal Apex Companies environmental, social, and governance (ESG) and DEI resource library.
 As our team worked to develop these materials, we were struck by how critical it is to establish community and connection and to have programs and policies that are authentic and fit within our existing company culture.

 One of the resources we identified during this process is “Habits of the Heart” by Parker J. Palmer.
 These “habits” offer a unique perspective on deeply ingrained ways of seeing, being, and responding to life that involve our minds, our emotions, our self-images, our concepts of meaning and purpose.
 The five habits are as follows: